 Plot Summary

 The Author presents an unfinished 1994 tabloid exposé from an undercover reporter named Ikaze.
-The cult’s primary facility in Nagano is the “Hall of Rebirth,” a misshapen white building.
-Inside: Masahiko Hikura (future Hikura Homes chairman) delivers sermons warning wealthy congregants that their children have inherited their “sin.”
-A dark spiral path leads through a subterranean shrine to the “Holy Mother,” a motionless, beautiful woman missing her left arm and right leg.
+The cult's primary facility in Nagano is the "Hall of Rebirth," a misshapen white building.
+Inside, Masahiko Hikura, the future Hikura Homes chairman, delivers sermons.
+He warns wealthy congregants that their children inherited their "sin."
+A dark spiral path leads through a subterranean shrine to the "Holy Mother".
+She is a motionless, beautiful woman missing her left arm and right leg.

-A man bursts into the shrine screaming at the Holy Mother that she is a fraud, blaming her for his son Naruki’s death, threatening to “seal her heart forever.”
-He is dragged away.
+A man bursts into the shrine and screams at the Holy Mother.
+He calls her a fraud and blames her for his son Naruki's death.
+He threatens to "seal her heart forever."
+Guards drag him away.

-The cult’s “sacrament” is sleeping overnight in a large, dimly lit communal room.
+The cult's "sacrament" is an overnight sleep in a large, dimly lit communal room.
 The next morning, members meet with acolytes (effectively Hikura Homes salespeople) to review architectural floor plans.

-The Author analyzes Ikaze’s crude building sketches and identifies the Hall of Rebirth’s architectural secret: the building is not simply a worship space.
-It is an exact architectural replica of the Holy Mother’s mutilated body, at building scale.
+The Author analyzes Ikaze's crude building sketches and finds the Hall of Rebirth's architectural secret.
+The building is more than a worship space.
+It is an exact architectural replica of the Holy Mother's mutilated body, at building scale.
 The floor plan is shaped like a woman missing her left arm and right leg.

 Literary Analysis

 This is the structural keystone of the entire novel, placed in the center of 11 files deliberately.
-Everything in Files 1 through 5 radiates outward from this revelation, and everything in Files 7 through 11 fills in the consequences.
+Everything in Files 1 through 5 radiates outward from this revelation.
+Files 7 through 11 fill in the consequences.

-Hikura’s sermon follows the standard cult mechanics: instill guilt (your child’s suffering is your punishment for sin), provide a proprietary cure (reshape your home to match the Holy Mother’s body, using Hikura Homes contractors, at significant expense).
+Hikura's sermon follows the standard cult mechanics.
+First it instills guilt, so your child's suffering becomes your punishment for sin.
+Then it provides a proprietary cure.
+You reshape your home to match the Holy Mother's body, with Hikura Homes contractors, at significant expense.
 The architecture is the product.
 The guilt is the marketing.

-The “sacrament room” positioned in the building’s central belly performs spatial indoctrination.
-Sleeping in the architecture’s “womb” is sold as spiritual rebirth.
+The "sacrament room" positioned in the building's central belly performs spatial indoctrination.
+The cult sells a sleep in the architecture's "womb" as spiritual rebirth.
 It is a Hikura Homes product placement delivered as a religious experience.

 Connective Tissue

-The Holy Mother’s identity (a woman missing her left arm and right leg) connects to: Yayoi’s amputated wooden doll from File 1, the mechanical wall injury from File 3, the grandmother hiding under long skirts in File 4, and the full revelation in File 10 identifying Yaeko.
+The Holy Mother is a woman missing her left arm and right leg.
+That identity connects to Yayoi's amputated wooden doll from File 1.
+It connects to the mechanical wall injury from File 3.
+It connects to the grandmother under long skirts in File 4.
+File 10 then names her as Yaeko.

-The angry man who threatens to “seal her heart forever” is identified by Kurihara as Mr. Kasahara, the father from Files 7 and 8.
+Kurihara identifies the angry man who threatens to "seal her heart forever".
+He is Mr. Kasahara, the father from Files 7 and 8.
 His son Naruki is the child whose journal fills File 7.
-His threat is fulfilled literally: he later commits suicide in the sealed shrine room of his own remodeled home.
+He fulfils the threat literally.
+He later commits suicide in the sealed shrine room of his own remodeled home.

-The morning architectural consultations explain why Yayoi’s mother in File 1 desperately wanted Housemaker Misaki to remove an entire room from her house.
-The cult instructed members to physically amputate architectural space to match the Holy Mother’s missing limbs, seeking absolution for the sin that produced their child.
+The morning architectural consultations explain File 1.
+Yayoi's mother wanted Housemaker Misaki to remove an entire room from her house.
+The cult instructed members to amputate architectural space to match the Holy Mother's missing limbs.
+They sought absolution for the sin that produced their child.

 File 7: Uncle's House